AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 #### Create an abandoned cart email

-In this section, you create an abandoned cart email that is sent when an abandoned cart is detected.
+Create an abandoned cart email that is sent when an abandoned cart is detected.

 1. In the journey you created above, double-click the **Email** icon on the canvas.